Joey Gerber: New York Yankees

 On July 25, 2022, Gerber signed a minor league contract with the New York Yankees.

 Gerber returned to game action in June 2024 with the rookie–level Florida Complex League Yankees.
 In 26 appearances split between the FCL Yankees, Single–A Tampa Tarpons, Double–A Somerset Patriots, and Triple–A Scranton/Wilkes-Barre RailRiders, he accumulated a 2–1 record and 2.43 ERA with 40 strikeouts across 33 2/3 innings pitched.
 Gerber elected free agency following the season on November 4, 2024.

 Tampa Bay Rays

 On December 18, 2024, Gerber signed a minor league contract with the Tampa Bay Rays.
 On July 17, 2025, the Rays added Gerber to their 40-man roster and subsequently optioned him to the Triple-A Durham Bulls.
 In two appearances for Tampa Bay, he recorded a 2.08 ERA with four strikeouts across 4 1/3 innings pitched.
 Gerber was designated for assignment by the Rays on November 3.

 New York Mets

 On November 4, 2025, the Rays traded Gerber to the New York Mets in exchange for cash considerations.
+Gerber was optioned to the Triple-A Syracuse Mets to begin the 2026 season.
+He made seven appearances for New York, recording a 4.32 ERA with eight strikeouts across 8 1/3 innings pitched.
+Gerber was designated for assignment by the Mets on August 2, 2026; he cleared waivers and was released the same day.